 site which transferred to the new building in October 1933.

 In 1964 after 31 years in charge Janet Duke retired at

 the end of the summer term and from September Mr. R.J.R.
 Onions took over as the first Headmaster.
 He remained in charge

 until the 1980s.
-It was during his first term in October that the school was renamed Janet Duke in honour of the
+It was during his first term on Wednesday 7th October that the school was renamed Janet Duke in honour of the

 former headmistress in a special ceremony held on the playing field.
 During this time some

 classes were temporary accommodated in nearby Nicholas Secondary School as a result of overcrowding.